Azure Sphere first impressions

 Let’s start from the beginning.
 It’s an arm compiler.
 This is not surprising considering that all CPU cores inside our target soc are ARMs.
 It’s also not unsurprising that we see a reference to Linux, since this is our target os.

 The name poky will ring a bell for people that work on embedded Linux devices.
 It’s the name of one of the reference distributions of the Yocto project.
 Yocto is probably the most popular development environment for embedded Linux (used also at Toradex, by the way) and this may be a hint that also Microsoft own custom Linux is Yocto-based (not being able to check the actual filesystem this is just an hypothesis).
 Musl is a relatively recent but already widely used implementation of the standard C library that aims to replace glibc (the library most commonly used on Linux desktop and server variants) on embedded devices, providing a complete implementation that uses less memory and generates more compact code.
-It seems that after years spent developing his own embedded OSs (Windows CE first and Windows 10 IoT core) Microsoft has chosen some of the most popular solutions in embedded for this new product.
-This does not mean that development of Windows 10 IoT core has been cancelled, but for sure it’s a sign that in Redmond people no longer consider only OSs with Windows in their name.

 On the other side, the quality of the development tools is up to the usual Microsoft standards (I know that not everyone likes Visual Studio, I do and everyone who does will appreciate how well Azure Sphere is integrated inside the IDE).